Krishn1412/finanalyser/README.md

 So here is a rough plan of the project
 <img width="546" alt="Screenshot 2024-12-31 at 11 09 42 PM" src="https://github.com/user-attachments/assets/e520e803-1c64-4890-849f-d45901353618" />

+add option for the user to specify there own requirements for analysis using english prompt and generate results accordingly.